 Appreciate the midnight sun and cool summers north of the Arctic Circle

 North Cape is the northernmost point of the European mainland.
-The mountain cliff rises 307 metres above the Arctic Ocean.
+The mountain cliff rises over 1000 ft. above the Arctic Ocean.
 The feeling of walking on to the cliff is extraordinary - like being at the end of the world.
 After that, we head for Gjesværstappan, a bird cliff that will be teeming with breeding arctic species in a cacophony of sound.

 Then we cross the Arctic Ocean to Bjørnøya, situated about halfway between Svalbard and the Norwegian mainland.
 Our goal is to go ashore, where an almost astronomical number of breeding birds spend their summer.

 The Best of the Arctic summer